2025 Solar Incentives Guide for Harrison, NY - Tax Credits & Rebates

 Next Steps for Installing Solar in Harrison

 The variety of available solar incentives has enormously increased the adoption of solar energy nationwide over the past 15 years.
 You might qualify for solar incentives from the New York government, the federal government or your local utility company.
-We recommend talking to your local Harrison solar installation company for more information about these incentives and to ensure that you're getting the largest number possible for your solar system.
+Your local Harrison solar panel installer can help you learn more about which incentives you can apply for, and get you feeling good about making the change to renewable energy today.

 EcoWatch's Harrison, NY Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Talking to the company that installed your solar system, or any local Harrison solar installer, can help you learn what incentives you can apply for.
+If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
+Talking to the company that installed your solar system, or any local Harrison solar installer, can help you learn more about what incentives you might want to apply for.

 How much will solar panels save me on my electric bill in Harrison annually?